Generic Name: guanfacine (GWAHN-fa-seen)

 - Tell your doctor or dentist that you take guanfacine before you receive any medical or dental care, emergency care, or surgery.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using guanfacine while you are pregnant.
-It is not known if guanfacine is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use guanfacine, check with your doctor.
 Discuss any possible risks to your baby.

 If you suddenly stop taking guanfacine, you may experience WITHDRAWAL symptoms, including nervousness, agitation, headache, tremor, and rapid increase in blood pressure.